7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 6. Looking at Social Media

 One-Mindful: Focus on one post, image, or video at a time.
 Resist the urge to scroll mindlessly.
-Give your full attention to what you’re viewing, allowing yourself to be fully present with the content.
+Give your attention to what you’re viewing, allowing yourself to be fully present with the content.

 Put your DBT how skills into action with this one – it’ll be challenging!